UniMath/agda-unimath/HOWTO-INSTALL.md

 One essential extension for interacting with Agda is [`agda-mode`](https://marketplace.visualstudio.com/items?itemName=banacorn.agda-mode).
-After installing this extension, you'll be able to verify `.lagda.md` files by opening them by and using the `C-c C-l` command.
+After installing this extension, you'll be able to verify `.lagda.md` files by opening them and using the `C-c C-l` command.
 For a full list of commands, see the extension's reference page.

 #### Special characters